2016 Newfoundland and Labrador budget protests: Context

 Newfoundland and Labrador is one of Canada's oil-producing provinces and oil revenues account for a significant amount of the province's GDP.
 During the premiership of Danny Williams, oil prices were high and government spending increased.
 The province's public sector doubled in size while provincial government spending was 20–36% higher than most other provinces.

 The recent drop in the price of oil caused a deficit for the province and the government did not expect to see another surplus until 2022.
 The provincial budget was unveiled by Finance Minister Cathy Bennett on April 14, 2016.
 In the budget, plans for more than 400 public-sector job cuts were announced, taxes on gasoline were doubled, the sales tax was increased and a "deficit-reduction levy" was to be introduced.
 This levy is an additional tax that will be imposed on residents with an annual income between $49,500 and $72,000.

 Lower Churchill Project

 One of the most notable mega-projects by the province under Williams was the Lower Churchill Project, a hydroelectric project in central Labrador on the Churchill River.
-During Williams's premiership the project received lots of support from Newfoundlanders however it was much more controversial among Labradorians.
+During Williams's premiership the project received a great deal of support from Newfoundlanders; however, it was much more controversial among Labradorians.
 The position on the project taken by the Nunatsiavut government was even supported by Amnesty International.
 The project is being developed by Nalcor Energy and Emera.
 Nalcor is a provincial crown corporation based in St. John's.

 The project is behind schedule and despite the province's financial situation and the high costs of the project, it is expected to continue development.